-Inactive employees or beneficiaries currently receiving benefits 7 Inactive employees entitled to but not yet receiving benefits 9 Active employees 51 Total 67
+Inactive employees or beneficiaries currently receiving benefits 6 Inactive employees entitled to but not yet receiving benefits 12 Active employees 54 Total 72

 Contributions.
-The City contributes to the SDBF at a contractually required rate as determined by an annual actuarial valuation, which was 0.13% for 2022 and 0.14% for 2021, of which 0.03% and 0.04%, respectively, represented the retiree-only portion for each year, as a percentage of annual covered-employee payroll.
+The City contributes to the SDBF at a contractually required rate as determined by an annual actuarial valuation, which was 0.23% for 2023 and 0.13% for 2022, of which 0.03% represented the retiree-only portion for each year, as a percentage of annual covered-employee payroll.
 The rate is equal to the cost of providing one-year term life insurance.
 The funding policy for the SDBF program is to assure that adequate resources are available to meet all death benefit payments for the upcoming year; the intent is not to prefund retiree term life insurance during employees' entire careers.
-The City's contributions to the SDBF for the years ended September 30, 2022 and 2021 were \$1,353 and \$1,196, respectively, representing contributions for both active and retiree coverage, which equaled the required contributions each year.
+The City's contributions to the SDBF for the years ended September 30, 2023 and 2022 were \$2,051 and \$1,353, respectively, representing contributions for both active and retiree coverage, which equaled the required contributions each year.

 Actuarial Assumptions.
-The total OPEB liability in the December 31, 2021 actuarial valuation was determined using the following actuarial assumptions:
+The total OPEB liability in the December 31, 2022 actuarial valuation was determined using the following actuarial assumptions:

 Inflation rate 2.50% per annum

-Discount rate 1.84%
+Discount rate 4.05%

 Projected salary increases 3.50% to 11.5% including inflation